hugosousa1231830/sapere-perquiro/databases/README.md

 2. Why are we using the String type for the ID?
 It is rather common to have an Id object.
-This is because normally Ids have business/validation logic and whatnot, I am not too worried about it, and am lazy to create an Id object, so I'll just use a String as an Id (even though I could use a UUID, but nevermind).
+This is because normally Ids have business/validation logic and whatnot, I am not too worried about it, and am lazy to create an Id object, so I'll just use a String as an Id (even though I could use a UUID object, but never mind).

 3. Where are the methods?
 The methods the JPA specifies are not declared in the custom repository interfaces.
 They can be looked at by following the chain of implementations.
 So you don't have to go through the names of the methods, I will show